 This article is part of a series focusing on the politics of food – what we eat, how our views of food are changing and why it matters from a cultural and political standpoint.

 When you pick up supplies at your local supermarket for tonight’s dinner, the produce will likely have come from many parts of Australia and from distant parts of the world.
 But some of the fresh produce may also have come from one of the highly productive foodbowls on the fringes of Australia’s state capitals.
 The role that city fringe farmers play in feeding cities is sometimes overlooked in an era of sophisticated supply chains that enable food to be sourced from all over the world.
 But city foodbowls make a significant contribution to Australia’s fresh food supplies, and cities can do more to support them.
-Why being close to cities makes sense.
+Why being close to cities makes sense Retaining food production close to urban areas can reduce food shortages if transport routes into the city are cut off (for example, by a major storm or flood).
 For GM food and vaccinations, the panic virus is a deadly disease.
 Most readers are aware of the benefits of using vaccines to boost the immune system and prevent infectious disease.

 Many readers will not be aware of a very different disease prevention tool: supplementing vitamins in crops through genetic modification (GM).
 Anti-science opposition to both is rife; to save lives, that opposition has to stop.
 The Golden Rice Project.
 Special Issue : Sustainable Consumption in Environmental Issues: A Global Perspective.
 Special Issue Editors Dr.

 Combined with decades of ill-advised farming policy, the result was the Dust Bowl.
 Massive dust storms began in 1931 and devastated the country’s major cereal producing areas.
 US wheat and maize production crashed by 32% in 1933 and continued to fall for the rest of the decade as more droughts hit.
 By 1934, 14 million hectares of agricultural land was degraded beyond use, while a further 51 million hectares (roughly three-quarters the size of Texas) was rapidly shedding its topsoil.
 We're far from a sustainable world.
 What is “sustainability”?